h-morgan/axle-interview/python-motive-webhook/README.md

 # python-motive-webhook

 Since Python is my most comfortable language, I created a first pass of the service in Python.
 This has the same endpoints and expects the same inputs as the Go service.
+This version is not deployed in AWS and does not use docker/aws resources.

 I use poetry for a package manager here.
 To run this service, first run: